redien/reuse-lang/README.md

 #### Windows

-Windows is currently not supported.
+Windows support is currently not implemented.

 ## Usage